jevvilla/workshop-angular-testing/README.md

 # Your First Unit Test in Angular
-You did it again!! :clap: :clap: :clap: if didn't, do not worry, do it better next time, `app.component.spec.ts` code should look like below so far.
+You did it again!! :clap: :clap: :clap: if didn't, do not worry, do it better next time, `app.component.spec.ts` code should look like this so far:

 ```js